 Vikki came to Mill House in 2010 and qualified as a veterinary nurse in 2013.
 Vikki is in charge of our diagnostic lab facility, which handles blood and urine samples as well as cytology, coagulation and more advanced tests.
 We rely on these to make our diagnoses, particularly when we have a seriously ill patient out of hours.
 Vikki is also a puppy trainer at Mill House Puppy Playgroup.

 Sophie joined us at Mill House in 2015, with 11 years veterinary nursing experience.
 Sophie will be focusing on reception and nursing clinics, as well as getting involved with in-patient care.
-She has an adorable Chihuahua named Leeloo, and enjoys horse riding in her free time.
+She has two adorable Chihuahuas named Leeloo and Bow, and enjoys horse riding in her free time.

 Hayley came to Mill House in 2014 and qualified in 2016 with a 1st class degree in Veterinary Nursing, when she was also awarded the highest mark in her biological degree.
 She has 2 dogs and 3 cats, having recently fostered her 3rd one, Lulu.
 Hayley has a particular interest in medical nursing.